sghall/resonance/README.md

 ## Components

 The main component of the library is the NodeGroup.
 You can think of it as replacing d3's selection.data method which breaks your data array into entering, updating and exiting nodes.
-Using Resonance you pass an array of data objects (they have to be objects) into the NodeGroup and give it a key accessor function that returns a string key when passed a data object.
+Using Resonance you pass an array of data objects (at the moment, they have to be objects) into the NodeGroup and give it a key accessor function that returns a string key when passed a data object.
 That key is used by React to keep track of what's mounted.

 ```sh